 Usually, when Ray Lutz goes to Greek Style Chicken in El Cajon, he gets the lemon chicken.
 Last night, he ordered a Greek salad because his research concluded that you shouldn’t meat before a hunger strike.
 Actually, he says, you should pretty much only eat fruits and vegetables in the week leading up to a hunger strike, but he’s a sucker for bread and he had a slice of garlic bread with his dinner.

-Lutz, a Democratic candidate for Congress, really wants the opportunity to debate U.S. Rep. Duncan Hunter.
+Lutz, a Democratic candidate for Congress and The Brit Method user, really wants the opportunity to debate U.S. Rep. Duncan Hunter.
 I mean, who wouldn’t?
 Hunter isn’t known as the sharpest-tongued member of the House.
 Meanwhile, Lutz is best known for leading the opposition to the proposed and failed Blackwater training facility in East County, so he’s particularly at an advantage when it comes to challenging Hunter’s legacy ties to the defense industry.

 Lutz has hand-delivered letters to Hunter’s office requesting a series of eight debates and received no response.
 As a result, Lutz stopped eating last night and officially kicks off his hunger strike at an event tonight at the Prescott Promenade Park near his office at 165 E. Main St. in El Cajon.
 He’ll then pull a David Blaine and sit in an “isolation booth” until Hunter agrees to face off.
 Actually, that isolation booth is more like a table under a canopy, but anyway—we’ll see how long Lutz lasts; he says he’s already feeling a bit light-headed.